Paul Goldschmidt Preview, Player Props: Cardinals vs. Pirates

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .816, fueled by an OBP of .363 to go with a slugging percentage of .453.
-All three of those stats are best among St. Louis hitters this season.
+- Goldschmidt has an OPS of .815, fueled by an OBP of .363 to go with a slugging percentage of .451.
+All three of those stats rank first among St. Louis hitters this season.

-- Among qualifying batters, he ranks 32nd in batting average, while his on-base percentage ranks 22nd and he is 57th in slugging.
+- Among qualifying hitters in baseball, he ranks 34th in batting average, 22nd in on-base percentage, and 58th in slugging.

-- Goldschmidt has picked up a hit in 80 of 122 games this season, with multiple hits 42 times.
+- In 65.9% of his 123 games this season, Goldschmidt has picked up at least one hit.
+He's also had 42 multi-hit games.

-- Goldschmidt has picked up an RBI in 32% of his games this season, with more than one RBI in 16.4% of his games.
-He has also plated three or more runs in four contests.
+- Goldschmidt has driven home a run in 39 games this season (31.7%), including more than one RBI in 16.3% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.